You are here

 3.4.
 Tracking with Matomo

-On some of our websites we may use web analysis software Matomo to analyse the use of the respective website and/or to track user-specific behaviour, if this is necessary to provide our services.
+On some of our websites we may use the web analysis software Matomo to analyse the use of the respective website and/or to track user-specific behaviour, if this is necessary to provide our services.
 The relevant data processing for the provision of the contractual service is outlined in section 3.1.
 In contrast to other statistics programmes, no data is transmitted to an external server by the software we use.
 The relevant software is installed on one of our servers located in the EU.
 Our tracking software may collect the following data, which may give information about which functions of the respective website are frequently used and where misunderstandings may occur:

 • Country, state, city,